 We only know as much as you know, and this section is here to help you expand your knowledge base.

-If you are booking, you can do it on your own via Amtrak’s app or website, or if you need help, you can go to a staffed station or call Amtrak at 1-800-USA-Rail.
+You can book via Amtrak’s app or website.
+If you need help, you can go to a staffed station or call Amtrak at 1-800-USA-Rail.

 Not all Amtrak Texas Eagle stations have staff; you can learn about the different Amtrak stations.
 As you prepare for your trip, you may have questions about tickets and boarding the train.
 You can use digital tickets or print them out, and do not forget to bring an ID.
 If this is your first trip, or you have not been on Amtrak in a while, you may want to check out my article on boarding Amtrak trains.